Council tax assistance

 Council tax will rise by 8.99% on April 1 2026.
 If you're struggling to pay your council tax, there's a range of support that we can offer you.

-How much more will you have to pay?
+How much more will you have to pay (for Shropshire Council services only)?

-This table shows how much extra you’ll pay over the year, and how much each month.
-The annual and monthly increases in council tax are shown below for Shropshire Council only.
+This table shows how much extra you’ll pay over the year, and how much each month, for Shropshire Council services only.
 These figures don’t include the police, fire service or town and parish precepts.

 Band